 The Yardstick is calculated from a small set of fairly simple measurements; namely, Sail Area, Displacement, Waterline Length, Draft and Keel Type.
 In the case of 2- or 3- bilge craft, Beam is also required.

-The Yardstick is provided and then published by the PoFSA Handicap Committee on production of the relevant data.
+The Yardstick is provided and then published by the PoFSA Handicap Committee after submitting the FAY Application Form.

 A full description of the handicap policy may be found here.